GascaK/TTspeak/README.md

 Text-to-Speech header with Microsoft SAPI use.

 Background:
-    I am by no means an experienced programmer.
-I am simply uploading something I made that I thought was pretty cool.
-The microsoft SAPI is convuluted and contains little to no tutorials w/ documentation.
+    The Microsoft Speech Aplication Program Interface (SAPI) is convoluted and contains little to no tutorials w/ documentation.
 So here's my attempt to shorten that learning curve, or make your code cleaner.
-Whichever comes first.
+Whatever comes first.

 This is written in C++ (11) and the GCC and GNU library.
 Make sure to keep your repositories up to date.